 Potato Buns(ContainsMilk, Wheat, Eggs, Soy)

-Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry all produce.
+Adjust rack to upper position and preheat oven to 425 degrees.
 Cut potatoes into ½-inch-thick wedges (like steak fries).
 Finely dice tomato.
 Roughly chop cilantro.

 Toss potatoes on a baking sheet with a large drizzle of oil.
-Season with salt, pepper, and half the Southwest Spice.
-Roast on top rack, flipping halfway through, until browned and tender, 20-25 minutes.
+Season with salt, pepper, and half the Southwest spice.
+Roast in oven, flipping halfway through, until browned and tender, 20-25 minutes.

 Meanwhile, in a small bowl, combine tomato, cilantro, and a drizzle of olive oil.
 Season with plenty of salt and pepper.
-In another small bowl, combine sour cream, a pinch of salt, and hot sauce (to taste).
+In another small bowl, stir together sour cream, hot sauce, and a pinch of salt.

-In a medium bowl, combine beef, remaining Southwest Spice, and a pinch of salt and pepper.
+In a medium bowl, combine beef, remaining Southwest spice, and a pinch of salt and pepper.
 Divide mixture in half, then flatten each piece into a wide, roughly ½-inch-thick circle.
 Divide cheese between the centers of each.
-Fold edges of meat around cheese, shaping and sealing to create two cheese-stuffed patties.
+Fold edges of meat around cheese, shaping and sealing to create a cheese-stuffed patty.
 Season all over with salt and pepper.

 Heat a large drizzle of oil in a large pan over medium-high heat.
 Add patties and cook to desired doneness, 3-5 minutes per side.
-Meanwhile, halve buns and place on a second baking sheet.
-Toast until lightly browned, 2-3 minutes.
+Meanwhile, halve buns and place on a separate baking sheet.
+Toast in oven until lightly browned, 2-3 minutes.

-Spread crema onto cut sides of buns.
+Spread crema onto cut side of buns.
 Fill buns with patties and salsa (you may have extra).
 Serve with potatoes and any remaining salsa on the side.